psanpietro/final_project_cs3520/README.md

 The program relies on command line inputs to pick the game.
 Those three commands are: pong, galaga, snake.
 There is a -t input as well that shows that the project will compile on GitHub and therefore other systems.

+Pong Controls:

+Left Paddle is controlled by W and S. Right Paddle is controlled by Up and Down.

+Galaga Controls:

+PlayerShip is controlled by Left and Right and Spacebar for laser.

+Snake Controls:

+Up, Left, Right, Down are the movement controls.